(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Some employer benefit programs offer choices for an HSA or an FSA.
 You can only choose one, and there’s no wrong answer.
 But maybe you don’t have a choice, or perhaps one is better for you based on your situation.

 You can’t predict all medical costs.
-But estimating your current (and future) expenses can help if you need to decide between an HSA or FSA.
+But estimating your current (and future) expenses can help if you need to decide between an HSA and FSA.

 For self-employed people, your only option is a health savings account when you've also chosen medical coverage through a high-deductible plan.